đź“… Updated: January 28, 2026 (Originally published: June 24, 2018)

 }

-header will be completely gone from the responses.
+The Server header will be completely removed from responses.

-header is good, but you might notice that the default error pages by NGINX still output the “nginx” word in them.
+Removing the Server header is good, but NGINX’s default error pages still output the “nginx” word.

 server_tokens none;

-Alternatively, you can hide the NGINX presence by recompiling it from the source (highly discouraged, see common pitfalls).
+You can hide NGINX presence by recompiling from source (discouraged – see common pitfalls).